Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

 ### Create Role-Based Access Control (RBAC) Security Groups in Microsoft Entra ID

-- Azure users sho require access to mange the environment should be added to these groups.
+- Azure users who require access to manage the environment should be added to these groups.

 | Group Name             | Use                                                       |
 | ---------------------- | --------------------------------------------------------- |